-- 1. When calculating the distance to place a ladder away from a building, you should take the height to be laddered and divide by \\\\\ and add \\\\\.
+1. n calculating the distance to place a ladder away from a building, you should take the nt to be laddered and divide by and add

-- A. 5, 2
+A. 5, 2

-- B. 5, 3
+В. 5, 3

-- C. 6, 2
+C. 6, 2

-- D. 6, 3
+D. 6, 3

-- 2. An alternate method for determining the appropriate climbing angle is to place your toes at the spur plate of the ladder and rest your outstretched arms and fingers on the rung \\\\\.
+2. Iternate method for determining the appropriate climbing angle is to place your toes at pur plate of the ladder and rest your outstretched arms and fingers on the rung

-- A. most level with your head
+A. most level with your head

-- B. most level with your shoulders
+B. most level with your shoulders

-- C. most level with your eyes
+C. most level with your eyes

-- D. above your shoulders
+D. above your shoulders

-- 3. The maximum number of people who could safely stand on 24 foot ladder at one time is
+3. The maximum number of people who could safely stand on 24 foot ladder at one time is

-- A. one
+A. one

-- B. two
+B. two

-- C. three
+C. three

-- D. four
+D. four

-- 4. When determining the appropriate ladder length, the firefighter should allow \\\\\\ feet for each story.
+4. n determining the appropriate ladder length, the firefighter should allow feet for story.

-- A. eight
+A. eight

-- B. ten
+B. ten

-- C. twelve
+C. twelve

-- D. fourteen
+D. fourteen

-- 5. The firefighter should allow \\\\\ feet at the distance from the floor to the window sill when determining the appropriate ladder length.
+5. firefighter should allow feet at the distance from the floor to the window sill when mining the appropriate ladder length.

-- A. 2
+A. 2

-- B. $2\frac{1}{2}$
+В. $\frac{1}{2}\frac{1}{2}$

-- C. 3
+C. 3

-- D. 3 1⁄2
+D. 3 1⁄2